A hidden Markov model for statistical arbitrage in international crude oil futures markets: Introduction

 \section{Introduction}

-Pairs trading strategies represent a well-known instance of statistical arbitrage strategies, exploiting temporary deviations of the prices of similar securities from their long-term equilibrium in order to achieve profits when convergence to the equilibrium is reached (see, e.g., \cite{Vidya}, \cite{EHM05}, \cite{GGR06}).
-Since one cannot determine ex ante when prices are going to realign, such strategies do not constitute pure arbitrage strategies but rather statistical arbitrage strategies, that are expected to deliver a profit over a sufficiently long time horizon.
-The profitability of this type of strategies presumes a strong long-term relationship, so that mispricings are temporary and likely to quickly revert back.
+Pairs trading strategies represent a well-known instance of statistical arbitrage strategies that exploit temporary deviations in the prices of similar securities from their long-term equilibrium in order to achieve profits when convergence to the equilibrium is reached (see, e.g., \cite{Vidya}, \cite{EHM05}, \cite{GGR06}).
+Since one cannot determine ex ante when prices are going to realign, such strategies do not constitute pure arbitrage opportunities but rather statistical arbitrage opportunities, that are expected to deliver a profit over a sufficiently long time horizon.
+The profitability of this type of strategies requires a strong long-term relationship, so that mispricings are temporary and likely to revert back quickly.
 This is typically captured through the existence of a cointegration relation among the considered security prices.

-In this work, we analyse statistical arbitrage strategies in international crude oil futures markets, inspired by pairs trading strategies.
-The futures contracts we consider are two standard benchmark crude oil futures, the Brent and the West Texas Intermediate (WTI), and the Shanghai crude oil futures introduced in March 2018.
-It is well known that the Brent and the WTI futures prices are strongly cointegrated (see, e.g., \cite{KV14}, \cite{cerqueti2019long}, \cite{cerqueti2021long}, \cite{cotter2022commodity}), while preliminary evidence (see \cite{YZ20}, \cite{HH20}, \cite{JZZ22}) shows that the newly introduced Shanghai crude oil futures cointegrate with them as well.
-These empirical findings suggest the possibility of achieving statistical arbitrage opportunities when these three crude oil futures are jointly traded.
-This represents the starting point and the motivation of this work.
+In this work, we study statistical arbitrage strategies in international crude oil futures markets, inspired by pairs trading strategies.
+The futures contracts we consider are two established benchmark crude oil futures, the Brent and the West Texas Intermediate (WTI), together with the Shanghai crude oil futures more recently introduced in 2018\footnote{The Shanghai International Energy Exchange (INE) introduced crude oil futures on March 26, 2018.
+These contracts are known as the {\em Shanghai crude oil futures} and are traded on the Shanghai Futures Exchange (SHFE).
+They are quoted in Chinese yuan and based on the INE's own benchmark, which is a blend of various Middle Eastern and Asian crude oil grades that reflects the specific needs of China's oil imports.}.
+It is known that the Brent and the WTI futures prices are usually found to be cointegrated (see, e.g., \cite{KV14}, \cite{cerqueti2019long}, \cite{cerqueti2021long}, \cite{cotter2022commodity}).
+Nevertheless, the Shanghai crude oil futures contract exhibits institutional and structural differences that can contribute to temporary segmentation from these traditional benchmarks.
+These differences include its denomination in Chinese Renminbi, trading restrictions and a benchmark composition based on Middle Eastern and Asian crude grades.
+Recent studies (e.g., \cite{yang2020pricing}, \cite{HH20}) indicate that while the Shanghai market is gradually becoming more aligned with global benchmarks, it still shows signs of short-term divergences that present attractive opportunities for our statistical arbitrage strategies.
+These empirical findings motivate our joint cointegration analysis involving Brent, WTI, and Shanghai futures, and provide a compelling rationale for exploring potential statistical arbitrage opportunities in a globally integrated yet partially segmented crude oil futures market.